reesericci/heroku-united/README.md

 ## Deploying

 > [!NOTE]
 > United requires an external email (SMTP) server to send login codes & information to members.
 We recommend using [Postmark](https://postmarkapp.com) or another **transactional email** service for this.

+> [!WARNING]
+> Do not use Gmail or similar personal mail services for United.

 ### Cloud